Skip to content

 And it’s absolutely safe to keep your propane tank outside throughout the winter.
 In fact it’s far, far safer than bringing the tank indoors.

-That’s great.
-And is there anything else I can do to prevent propane tank problems in cold weather?
+Is there anything else I can do to prevent propane tank problems in cold weather?

 Definitely!
 While it’s vital that you invest time and money in your propane tank’s winter care, you should also think about how you can prepare your home, and your family, for the oncoming cold snap.